 Revenue is projected based on the current projects on hand, projects on bidding as well as average historical revenue achieved in the past four years.
 These are not expected to be higher than the four years average revenue achieved.

 10. INTANGIBLE ASSETS (cont'd)

-Impairment testing for goodwill, intellectual property rights and development costs (cont'd)
+Intellectual property rights and development costs (cont'd)